ond3raa/Custom-High-Quality-Crossover/README.md

 | Shipping | Reproobchod | 1 | 69 | - |
 | PCB | JLCPCB | 2 | ~90 | [Link](https://jlcpcb.com/) |
 | **Total to pay** | | | **1331 CZK** | **~$62.84 USD** |

+## Note:
+The 3D component models used in the CAD assembly and STEP file are **representative placeholders**.

+I selected these models based on their physical dimensions (length and width) to verify component clearance and PCB seating.
+The actual high-quality audio components (inductors and capacitors) used for assembly are precisely specified in the **Bill of Materials**.